 EYE MOVEMENT DESENSITIZATION AND REPROCESSING THERAPY

-Eye Movement Desensitization and Reprocessing (EMDR) is a highly structured therapy used to treat and heal trauma caused by strenuous life events.
+Eye Movement Desensitization and Reprocessing (EMDR Therapy) is a highly structured therapy used to treat and heal trauma caused by strenuous life events.

 EMDR has efficacy in treating a vast array of conditions.
-I utilize this therapy extensively to treat symptoms of trauma, anxiety, depression, intrusive thoughts, grief, chronic fear/phobias, addiction, mild eating/feeding disorders, and other maladaptive thought processes brought on by disturbing life events.
-Trauma comes in all shapes and sizes, and many people understand t easier when we think of it like big “T” trauma (like 9/11), or small “t” trauma (your parent’s divorce).
-Most clients aren’t aware they have experienced trauma until they understand their experience has left an emotional wound.
+At Stella Luna, we utilize this therapy extensively to treat symptoms of trauma, anxiety, depression, intrusive thoughts, grief, chronic fear/phobias, addiction, mild eating/feeding disorders, and other maladaptive thought processes brought on by disturbing life events.
+Trauma comes in all shapes and sizes, and many people understand this more easily when we think of it like big “T” trauma (like 9/11), or small “t” trauma (your parents’ divorce).
+Most clients aren’t aware that they have experienced trauma until they understand their experience has left an emotional wound.
 Like all wounds, they heal best when we properly clean them out.
 Some wounds are deeper and take more time to heal.
 A wound left untreated has the potential to scar, or worse, become infected.
 This is the same with emotional trauma.

 EMDR therapy works directly on the brain, with a dual attention stimulus.
 This can be done by paying attention to a specific memory or event, while also doing a right-left bilateral stimulation using a method chosen by clients such as eye movements, pulsing, sound, or tapping.
 The intensity of the stimulation is client-directed and can be stopped or paused at any stage of the process.
 Most clients enjoy the EMDR process and often report enhanced benefits that go beyond what a normal talk-therapy session may provide.